muratk5n/thirdwave/en/2020/04/turkist-narrative-anatolia.md

 Turkist narrative suffers from multitude of problems.

-Consistency: Due to the many changes it witnessed the identity suffers from not accurately describing anyone.
+- Due to the many changes it experienced the identity suffers from lack of accuracy.
 The nomads, the real Turks who arrived from Central Asia adopted to their new homeland, taking up Islam was one of those transitions.
-But many others in Anatolia did the same, and later when 20th century wanted to label someone as Turk they simply referred to all Muslems as such.
-So the set of Moslems who were labeled as Turks were always larger than the set of ethnic Turks.
-To top it off the founder wanted to "de-Islamize" the term, so Moslems who became Turks, who mostly were not Turks, had to de-Islamize (and later re-Islamize -post 80s-).
+Many others in Anatolia did the same, and later when 20th century wanted to label someone as Turk they simply referred to all Muslims as such.
+The set of Moslems who were labeled as Turks were always larger than the set of ethnic Turks.
+From [post](../../2021/07/lycian-history.html)

+>[F]ollowing the Turkish War of Independence in which Greece (The
+>Ottoman Empire had lost Greece as part of its territory by this time)
+>invaded Turkey in hope of a Greater Greece but was repelled, the 1923
+>Treaty of Lausanne was drawn up in the peace settlement.
+This is a
+>very sad part of history as both Greece and Turkey agreed to a mutual
+>exchange of populations, irrespective of those populations’ wishes.
+>Greece expelled approximately 600,000... while the Turks expelled
+>about 750,000 Anatolian[s]... (some were allowed to stay in Istanbul).
+>These figures differ, depending on the source.
+In deciding ethnicity,
+>the criterion used was religion.
+A Turkish-speaking Orthodox
+>Christian in Turkey was thus considered Greek, and expelled to Greece,
+>while a Greek-speaking Muslim who knew no Turkish was considered
+>Turkish and expelled to Turkey

+- Then the founders wanted to "de-Islamize" the term, so Muslims who became Turks, who mostly were not Turks, had to de-Islamize (and later re-Islamize -post 80s-).
 Confused yet?

-Effectiveness: As the Turkist ideology cannot be maintained logically, founders had to appeal to 10,000 years of Anatolian custom around ancestor worshipping (a problem in every agrarian society, with their ceasars, and pharoahs).
-Kemal took up to the task with ferver, placing himself at the center of that worship (notice the name he took for himself, The Grand Ancestor of Turks).
-Sadly in a modern, industrial world such an ask is near impossible to achieve, save for a small group of devout worshippers [5].
+- As the Turkist ideology cannot be maintained logically, founders had to appeal to 10,000 years of Anatolian custom around ancestor worshipping (a problem in every agrarian society).
+Kemal took up to the task with fervor, placing himself at the center of that worship (notice the name he took for himself, The Grand Ancestor of Turks).
+Sadly in a modern, industrial world such an ask is near impossible to achieve, save for a small group of devout worshippers [5] which turns the founder into a niche figure, not someone that should unify all, as George Washington or Jefferson might have done for Americans.

-Legacy: Altough The Identity's function is in serious doubt, and many chose to ignore it, its past lingers on in its symbols and worse, in people's names.
-Taking up a lastname was one of the reforms of the founding nationalist government, and the common folk, seeing the propaganda associated with the Turkification (also seeing what happened to Armenians who fell outside it during the "so-called" purge) went out of their way to take up solid Turkified names to come across as good citizens in the eye of the state.
+- Since The Identity's function is in serious doubt, many chose to ignore it, but its past lingers on in its symbols and worse, in people's names.
+All TR lastnames were taken in a 30s law, and the common folk, seeing the propaganda associated with the Turkification (also seeing what happened to Armenians who fell outside it during the so-called (!) purge) went out of their way to take up solid Turkified names to come across as good citizens in the eye of the state.
 Many were also *assigned* such acceptable names by the government official himself visiting their towns that day.
 These names all follow a pattern, made up of a few base words with usually martial, sometimes racist themes, such as er (soldier), öz (essence, root, with racist overtones), or simply Turk.
 There are Ozturk, Turker, Erturk, etc. The names, since they refer to an incorrect, inconsistent take of the past, are now a sad reminder of a nationalization process gone wrong.

-Meaning: The word Turk meant different things to different people.
-In the Balkans (where most of the founders came from) it simply meant Moslem.
+- The word Turk meant different things to different people.
+In the Balkans (where most of the founders came from) it simply meant Muslim.
 In Anatolia it was actually considered an ethnic slur.
 A story can demonstrate this well; During the last days of the empire as the new nationalism was circulating among the cadres, one officer wanted to check how much the regular soldiers knew of "their identity".
 He